Target: The UK Home Office, Home Secretary Theresa May, Prime Minister David Cameron

 Despite her hardships and the real threat posed to her life if she is deported, the UK placed Asaba in an asylum detention center in January 2014.
 The UK is now denying her request for asylum partly on the basis that Asaba did not regularly go to gay clubs.
 They found her claim to be a lesbian inconclusive and the UK Home Office has fast-tracked her deportation, denying Asaba the time she needs to prove her sexuality and her need for asylum.
 Both Frank Mugisha of Sexual Minorities Uganda and the Africa Out and Proud Diamond Group have backed Asaba’s story and corroborate her story.

 “I fear for my life if they will take me back to Uganda, my life has become worthless,” she is quoted as saying.
 “I wish I wasn’t born, it is too much for me to bear.
 I cannot believe I am going to meet my death in Uganda because of my sexuality… I am only praying for a miracle to happen such that I can live my life without fear of being persecuted or killed because of my sexuality.
 Please I beg the UK Government to help me.”
+We started a petition to have Asaba released from custody, and many of you helped us get the word out there by signing it and sharing it online.

 Dear Prime Minister David Cameron,